Serekunda

 In case you are planning on shopping: haggling is vital!
 We visited the market with our local friends and observed that the prices for tourists are sometimes 20 times higher than the local ones.

-Bring your Lifestraw Go!
-The Gambia’s tap water is not safe to drink.
+Bring your water filter or self-cleaning bottle!
+The Gambia's tap water is not safe to drink.
 The water does not go through the same purification process as in the EU, and diarrhea can occur in people who have not yet built up immunity to bacteria or other impurities in the water.

 Trash: Plastic pollution is incredible!
-Bring collapsable food containers, cutlery, and your Lifestraw Pro!
+Bring collapsable food containers, cutlery, and your water filter or UV bottle!

 Sex tourism: Sex tourism is a force in the Gambia and is incredibly challenging to witness.